Route 66: The Main Street of America

 A lot of the time, we drive parallel to Interstate 40 West and feel pretty idiotic watching the traffic move almost twice as fast as us because of the higher speed limit.

-In Amarillo we stop at the Big Texan Steak Ranch – an old Route 66 locality now facing the Interstate – home of the 72-ounce steak!
+In Amarillo, we stop at the Big Texan Steak Ranch – an old Route 66 locality now facing the Interstate and one of the most famous restaurants on Route 66.
+It’s the home of the 72-ounce steak!

 Claus has announced that he will eat it.
 However, the sight of the steak, which is on display and almost the size of our heads, and the thought of sitting on stage while hundreds of other guests cheer him on, gives him cold feet.